 At least once or twice a year, most of us are able to spend time with our loved ones - reconnect, share, laugh with grandparents, siblings, children, aunts & uncles, cousins, parents, and good friends.
 During holidays, special occasions or in times of sickness and need, we have the resources to visit the people who are most important to us.

-Unfortunately, for many low wage workers often residing thousands upon thousands of miles from the people they love, its not so easy to see each other.
+Unfortunately, for many low income families often living thousands of miles apart, its not so easy to see each other.

 When low income families are struggling to pay the rent and buy food, spending money on a plane ticket is simply an impossibility.
 Countless families spend too many years apart - unable to travel due to finances, which is often made more difficult by restrictive immigration policies.

-Hello Vuelo uses crowdfunding & airline miles donations (minimum 10,000 miles) to purchase flights to reunite low income families.
+Hello Vuelo uses crowdfunding to purchase flights to reunite low income families.
 We connect families & friends who want to give with families & friends who are in need of support.

-Established community & legal aid organizations such as Make the Road New York nominate low wage workers or their family members - we call them "Travelers" - for free trips through Hello Vuelo.
+Established community & legal aid organizations such as African Services Committee and Make the Road New York nominate low wage workers or their family members - we call them "Travelers" - for free trips through Hello Vuelo.

 We work with community organizations so they can vet individual’s stories and ensure that they are in need of support.
-Travelers are from low income families with a joint family income of $40,000 or less (for family of four) and generally fall into the following categories:
+Travelers are from low income families and generally fall into the following categories:

 there is a sudden health issue in the family and a low income family member cannot afford a trip to visit